SciML/DiffEqDocs.jl/docs/src/index.md

 ### Tutorials

-The following tutorials will introduce you to the functionality of DifferentialEquations.jl More examples can be found by [checking out the IJulia notebooks in the examples folder](https://github.com/JuliaDiffEq/DiffEqTutorials.jl).
+The following tutorials will introduce you to the functionality of DifferentialEquations.jl.
+More examples can be found by [checking out the IJulia notebooks in the examples folder](https://github.com/JuliaDiffEq/DiffEqTutorials.jl).

 ```@contents